Muhammad-Ali141/MindEase/docs/postgresql_migration_for_partners.md

   - Registration and profile forms capture `City` plus `Nearest Major City` via text input with suggestions (no hardcoded dropdown).
   - Auth context includes the new fields so subsequent API calls have the correct user metadata.
   - Chat/session UIs consume the new UUID-based session IDs, star toggles, and summary-only indicators.
+  - **Dashboard onboarding tutorial**: First-time users see an interactive overlay tour that highlights key dashboard features.
+The tutorial auto-plays once on first login and can be replayed anytime via the "Tutorial" button in the header (replaces the notification bell).
+See `docs/dashboard_onboarding_tour_plan.md` for implementation details.
 - **Migrations to run**
   - After pulling, activate `venv`, then execute:
     ```powershell